rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Today's musings

+1. When can I grade?
+1. What you didn't see.
+1. Rating myself.
+(And I won't even know the results for more than six months.)
+1. Learning to advise.
+1. "Can I have an extension?"
 1. "Things I wrote for other reasons".
 Why am I labeling those when that's the initial reason I started this thing, whatever this thing is.
 1. Makes no sense to me - Amount for student meals at conferences.